From £57,6609

 84% get more money with

-Although a commercial Defender 90 starst from around £44,000, it’s also possible to spend more than £100,000 on a range-topping V8 five-door before you've added options.
+This is not a cheap car.
+Although a commercial-grade Defender 90 starts from around £57k, it’s easily possible to spend more than £100,000 on a range-topping V8 110 before you've added options.
+And that's before you've entered ultra-high-end Defender Octa territory.

-The new Defender is available in 90 and 110 forms, with the former only emerging into showrooms early in 2021.
-The engine range, which was only four options strong at launch, has expanded to encompass seven motors in all, although some are only on offer in models with starting prices above £80,000.
+The new Defender is available in 90, 110 and extra-long 130 forms, the 90 only emerging into showrooms early in 2021 and the 130 in 2022.
+The engine range, which was only four options strong at launch, has expanded to encompass six motors in all, although some are only on offer in models with starting prices above £80,000.

 Advertisement